MineKing9534/KORMite/README.md

 ## Extensions
 There are extensions for discord and minecraft available that provide TypeMappers for some types for the corresponding platform.
 You can get these from `de.mineking.KORMite:KORMite-discord:VERSION` for JDA or `de.mineking.KORMite:KORMite-minecraft:VERSION` for Paper.
+These only contain a single file defining TypeMappers for common types used in these platforms.
+They also provide simple extension functions to register them to your `DatabaseConnection`.

 ## Usage
 The basic usage looks like this: